AHFotis/HickeyFotisPortfolio/README.md

     * Contains a Bootstrap form for e-mailing Anna.
     * Form currently non-functioning.
     * Contains links to other pages in site.

+## Credits
+Background image from free collection of Rawpixel Ltd. All other images are the author's.

 ## License
 MIT License